FREEDOM NATIONAL: THE DESTRUCTION of SLAVERY in the UNITED STATES, 1861-1865 (audiobook) by James Oakes

 Unabridged

-James Oakes takes a unique look at the Civil War in this history - through the lens of the anti-slavery movement.
+James Oakes takes a unique look at the Civil War in Freedom National - through the lens of the anti-slavery movement.
 I have read more than 200 Civil War histories and almost all of them cover this part of the story - but, just in bits and pieces.

 Oakes looks at the anti-slavery movement from its roots in the Revolutionary War era and moves forward with the different Abolitionist arguments until they finally stumbled upon the concept of "freedom national".
 The argument is over the standard, default setting of the slavery issue.
 Was slavery legal everywhere, except where it was specifically abolished, or was it illegal everywhere, except for where it was specifically made legal?
 Or, in shorthand - was it "freedom national" or "slavery national"?